-After you receive your organ transplant, you will be taking medications to prevent rejection of your new organ and to fight infection.
+After a liver, kidney or pancreas transplant, you will be taking medications to prevent rejection of your new organ and to fight infection.
 Preventing organ rejection and fighting infection is a delicate balance that requires close attention and care for the rest of your life.

 Medications that help prevent the immune system from damaging the new organ are called immunosuppressants.
 After your transplant surgery you will be prescribed medications that may include:

 Immunosuppressants are drugs that block the immune system from attacking the new organ; however, these medications also block the immune system from fighting real threats like viruses, bacteria and fungi.
 You will be prescribed medications to help prevent infection after transplant, but generally these will only need to be taken for 3-6 months until your immune system is strong enough to defend itself against infection.